The Latest on Autism

 Autistic disorder.
 This is what most people think of when they hear the word "autism."
 It refers to problems with social interactions, communication, and imaginative play in children younger than age 3.

-syndrome.
+Asperger's syndrome.
 Children with Asperger's syndrome have some traits of autism, especially weak social skills and a preference for sameness and routine.
-But unlike those with autism, children with Asperger's syndrome usually start to talk around 2 years of age (the age at which speech normally develops).
+But unlike those with autism, children with Asperger's syndrome usually start to talk around age 2 (the age at which speech normally develops).
 They have normal to above-normal intelligence.

 Childhood disintegrative disorder.
 This condition resembles autism.
 These children develop normally for at least two years and then lose some or most of their communication and social skills.